vives-project-xp/Snot/mbed/README.md

 blocks from 4-7 with the new key.

-Access bits change how they keys are read so if u don't know what you're doing best keep these they way they or you can lock your self out of the sector.
+Access bits change how they keys are read so if u don't know what you're doing best keep these the way they or you can lock your self out of the sector.

-They way we work with the card is we first use the helper.set... method to set each card with default values for everyone of them.
+The way we work with the card is we first use the helper.set... method to set each card with default values for everyone of them.

 By first changing every cards keyA to sector2 to other than manufacturers default key